nl-design-system/web-component-poc/documentation/contributing-a11y.md

 During design phase:

-- consider minimum font size
+- consider minimum font size when defining a font size scale for typography
-- consider color contrast of design tokens
+- do not use font sizes outside the font size scale
+- provide a color pallete where every background color has a contrasting foreround color (for text and icons)
 - provide designs for the various states of components, ensure the states can be distinguished from each other with varying levels of eyesight and color perception.

 During refinement and planning of development work: